Knee Pain and Problems

 X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

 CT scan.
-This test uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
+This test uses X-rays and computer technology to make detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Arthroscopy.
-A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
-This procedure uses a small, lighted, optic tube (arthroscope), which is inserted into the joint through a small incision in the joint.
+This is a minimally-invasive procedure used for conditions of a joint.
+It uses a small, lighted, optic tube (arthroscope).
+The tube is inserted into the joint through a small incision in the joint.
 Images of the inside of the joint are projected onto a screen.
-It is used to evaluate any degenerative or arthritic changes in the joint to detect bone diseases and tumors, and to determine the cause of bone pain and inflammation.
+It is used to evaluate changes in the joint to find bone diseases, arthritis, cartilage tears, ligament tears, and tumors.
+It can also determine the cause of bone pain and inflammation.

 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the person's bloodstream to be detected by a scanner.
+This imaging test uses a very small amount of radioactive material.
+It is injected into the person's bloodstream to be found by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.